rohanverma2711/rohanverma2711/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...Internshala
+## 🔭 I’m currently working as student at GLA UNIVERSITY
-- 🌱 I’m currently learning Java,dbms,os
+## 🌱 I’m currently learning Java,dbms,os
-- 👯 I’m looking to collaborate on py projects
+## 👯 I’m looking to collaborate on py projects
-- 🤔 I’m looking for help with
+<- 🤔 I’m looking for help with
-- 💬 Ask me about ...
+## 💬 Ask me about py projects
-- 📫 How to reach me: ...
+## 📫 How to reach me: email--rohan.kumar_cs19@gla.ac.in
-- 😄 Pronouns: ...
+## 😄 Pronouns: ...robin
-- ⚡ Fun fact: ...
+## ⚡ Fun fact: ...my whole life is a fun!!
 -->